Life as a Refugee

 Depending on the prior knowledge of your students, you may briefly discuss the purpose and mission of the United Nations.
 See the UN website for more information.

-Distribute Attachment One: Viewing and Research Guide and go over the instructions.
+Distribute Handout One: Viewing and Research Guide and go over the instructions.

 Show the video "A World in Crisis" or another UNHCR video.
 Students may take notes during the showing.